 Candidates must accumulate a total of 60 ECTS credits to be eligible for the award of the Diploma (55 ECTS for candidates exempt in Economics 1).
-Where a student attains a grade in one or more modules that is below the pass mark but is at least 35%, the student may be permitted to compensate in one module per semester, up to a maximum of 5 ECTS per semester.

 Accounting

 The objectives of this course are to develop in students the skills necessary to appreciate, prepare, interpret and use accounting and financial information in a business context.
 Nature and objectives of accounting.
 Financial accounting statements: profit and loss account, balance sheet, cash flow statement.
 Interpretation of accounting information.
 Accounting principles.
 Introduction to management accounting.